mcguffin/the-paste/README.md

 The Paste
 ==========

+Official repository for the [The Paste](https://wordpress.org/plugins/the-paste/) WordPress plugin.

 Paste image data into the Editor and upload it to the WordPress Media Library.

  - Developed in WP 3.8 – WP 4.8